cotiviti/smile-dh-helm-charts/docs/guide/smilecdr/envvars.md

 This is a list of objects that follow the same `env` schema as the Kubernetes `podSpec.containers` [See here](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/pod-v1/#environment-variables)

->**Note:** Although it is possible to use this to add secrets using `env.valueFrom.secretKeyRef`, it's recommended to use one of the existing mechanisms if you wish to pass in secret data to your pod.
-See the [Secrets](../index.md) section for more info on this.
+>**Note:** Although it is possible to use this to add secrets using `env.valueFrom.secretKeyRef`, it's recommended to instead use one of the alternative mechanisms to pass in secret data to your pod.
+See the [Secrets](../secrets/index.md) section for more info on this.

+>**Warning:** Do not use this mechanism to set the `JVMARGS` environment variable.
+If you attempt this, the chart will fail with a warning.
+If you need to pass extra arguments to the JVM, refer to the [JVM Configuration](./tuning/jvm.md#jvm-arguments) section.

 ## Multi-node configuration
 If deploying Smile CDR in a multi-node configuration, you may wish to have different environment variables for the different CDR Nodes.